-74 In using PGP, each user may create an unlimited number of key pairs by himself/herself (at this moment, such a key pair is an initially unlinked pseudonym), bind each of them to an e-mail address, self-certify each public key by using his/her digital signature or asking another introducer to do so, and circulate it.
+&lt;sup>77 In using PGP, each user may create an unlimited number of key pairs by himself/herself (at this moment, such a key pair is an initially unlinked pseudonym), bind each of them to an e-mail address, self-certify each public key by using his/her digital signature or asking another introducer to do so, and circulate it.

-75 For pseudonyms issued by an agency that guarantees the limitation of at most one pseudonym per individual, the term "is-a-person pseudonym" is used.

-76 E.g., "globally unique pseudonyms".
+&lt;sup>78 For pseudonyms issued by an agency that guarantees the limitation of at most one pseudonym per individual person, the term "is-a-person pseudonym" is used.
+E.g., "globally unique pseudonyms".

-77 For digital pseudonyms having only one holder each and assuming that no holders cooperate to provide wrong "proofs", this can be proved trivially by signing e.g. the statement "<Pseudonym1> and <Pseudonym2> have the same holder." digitally with respect to both these pseudonyms.
-Putting it the other way round: Proving that pseudonyms have the same holder is all but trivial.
+&lt;sup>80 For digital pseudonyms having only one holder each and assuming that no holders cooperate to provide wrong "proofs", this can be proved trivially by signing, e.g., the statement "<Pseudonym1> and <Pseudonym2> have the same holder." digitally with respect to both these